EU Commission: From February 22, 2022, the use of diisocyanates will be restricted

 According to Paragraph 1, diisocyanates may not be used industrially or commercially as a chemical or an ingredient in other chemicals and mixtures in an individual or combined concentration of 0.1% by weight or more after August 24, 2023.
-Furthermore, users must be trained in the safe use of diisocyanates.
+Unless, the employer or self-employed ensures that industrial or professional user(s) have successfully completed training on the safe use of diisocyanates prior to the use of the substance(s) or mixture(s).

 The reason for the restrictions is the increase in work-related illnesses in people who deal with diisocyanates.
 The substance irritates the skin and, when inhaled, the respiratory system.
 According to information provided by the German Federal Institute of Occupational Safety and Health (Bundesanstalt für Arbeitsschutz und Arbeitsmedizin: BAuA), approximately 5,000 people develop asthma from their work because they come into contact with diisocyanates.
 See our posting: Restricts the Use of Diisocyanates.